chipsenkbeil/distant.nvim/README.md

 ## Installation & Setup

 > It is **highly** recommended to not use the master branch of this plugin.
-> Instead, prefer either a branch (`v0.1` or `v0.2`) or a specific tag (`v0.1.1`)
+> Instead, prefer either a branch (`v0.3`) or a specific tag (`v0.3.0`) to lock
-> to lock in the plugin.
-When using a branch, you will get rolling updates to
+> in the plugin.
+When using a branch, you will get rolling updates to that
-> that branch.
-When using a tag, you are locked into the features and stability
+> branch.
+When using a tag, you are locked into the features and stability of
-> of the plugin at that point!
+> the plugin at that point!

 Using [packer.nvim](https://github.com/wbthomason/packer.nvim), the quickest way to get up and running is the following: